 AddressMohawk State Forest, Goshen, CT 06756, USA

 Make the Lookout Tower in Mohawk State Forest a stop on your fall foliage route.
 From the top, scenic views to the north and west include the Catskill, Taconic, and Berkshire mountain ranges.
 Hikers can pick the Mattatuck or Mohawk Trails, which cross the site.
-You can also see wildlife here, such as deer, fox and bobcat.
+You can also see wildlife here, such as deer, fox, and bobcats.

 From Torrington, drive west on Route 4 for 14 miles to the park entrance, Toumey Road, on the left.
 At the T intersection, turn right onto Mohawk Mountain Road.
 The lookout tower is at the end.

-At Haystack Mountain State Park, you can drive a windy, mountain road and hike a rugged trail to reach the top of Haystack Mountain, at which you'll be rewarded with 360-degree, stunning views of the Berkshires, New York, and the Green Mountains.
+At Haystack Mountain State Park, you can drive a windy, mountain road and hike a rugged trail to reach the top of Haystack Mountain, where you'll be rewarded with 360-degree, stunning views of the Berkshires, New York, and the Green Mountains.

 The road only goes about halfway up, so to get to the 34-foot lookout tower at the summit, you'll have to hike the rest of the way up from the road's end, which is about a half-mile.